Please note this is an eight-night, nine day itinerary, one extra day and night compared to most of our Mainland

 DAY 2: Sunday 4 August - Strathspey and the Monadliath Mountains

 We begin in the Caledonian pine forest, where Crested Tit is a main target.
 Scottish Crossbill are found in the forests and with both Common and Parrot Crossbill also present, separation of these three species can pose a real identification challenge!
 At this time in our private estate hen Capercaillie with large chicks can show whilst taking autumn berries.
-We drive slowly on safari for this most elusive grouse, also seeing late summer migrants, possibly including Tree Pipit, Redstart and Spotted Flycatcher.
+We drive slowly on safari here, also seeing late summer migrants, possibly including Tree Pipit, Redstart and Spotted Flycatcher.
 Later we explore the birdlife of the moorlands, seeking Golden Eagle, Raven, Slavonian Grebe and Red Grouse in spectacular countryside, with rolling hills and impressive glens around us.

 DAY 3: Monday 5 August - Birding the Moray coast